-Especially if the open shelves are near the stove - grease & dust gets on them - a horrible combo!
+Especially if the open shelves are near the stove - grease AND dust gets on them - a horrible combo!
 And don’t even think about displaying cookbooks here - they will get ruined!
-(Another popular mistake to note: Keep your spices in the dark - putting them on display makes them easy to access, but exposure to constant light will ruin them too!)
+(Another common mistake to note: Keep your spices in the dark - putting them on display makes them easy to access, but exposure to constant light will ruin them too.)

 Closed cabinets stay clean.
 If you want the best of both worlds, use some cabinets with a glass front.
 You can see the decor, but it’s protected.
-Of course, then you have the glass to clean - but one piece of glass is better than having to clean all of the individual smaller pieces behind it.
-(Just don’t choose a glass door with wood trim design overlay on the outside - once again, beautiful but a nightmare to clean near the stove.)
+Of course, then you have the glass to clean - but one piece of glass is better than having to clean all of the individual smaller items behind it.

 Another trend that is worth mentioning while we are on the topic of grease that never comes off!
 Elaborate lanterns and chandeliers over (and around) the kitchen island can become problematic if a stove is nearby.

 You know that thin layer of oily dust that settles on your vent hood?
-It is even more of a headache to clean around swirling iron scrolls, glass globes or small intricate crystals that are hanging at an inconvenient height to reach.
+It‘s even more of a headache to clean around swirling iron scrolls, glass globes or small intricate crystals that are hanging at an inconvenient height to reach.

-Don’t forget, when choosing your expensive design elements (like wood floors, bathroom tile, kitchen countertops etc.), try to keep to timeless selections.
-Decorating trends change & date your home quickly if you move in the next 10 years.
+Don’t forget, when choosing your expensive design elements (like wood floors, bathroom tile, kitchen countertops etc.), try to stick to timeless selections.
+Decorating trends change and date your home quickly if you move in the next 10 years.